The NAGWS/USA rulebook

 to intentionally distract the server of Team A.

-- On Varsity, a server is NOT allowed
+- A server is NOT allowed

 any "do over".
 The ball must be served on the first toss.
 A ball missed in the